 Dohány Street Synagogue:

 Tagged as the largest synagogue in Europe and second largest in the world, this historical monument known as ‘The Great Synagogue’ was built between 1854 and 1859 in the Moorish Revival style.
-The interior, having been designed by the Hungarian romantic architect Frigyes Feszl, features the torah-ark and internal frescoes made of colored and golden geometric shapes.
+The interior, having been designed by the Hungarian romantic architect Frigyes Feszl, features the torah-ark and internal frescoes made of coloured and golden geometric shapes.
 It is a center of Neolog Judaism and can seat 3,000 people.
-The Synagogue is a popular tourist destination listed in Budapest tourism.
+The Synagogue is one of the famous place to visit for Sightseeing in Budapest.

 Built in between 1895 and 1902 by Frigyes Schulek on the remains of Dominican Church, Fisherman's Bastion is a famous neo-Gothic and neo-Romanesque terrace situated on the bank of river Danube near Mathias Church.
 It is a walking terrace with many stairs and walking paths thereby enjoying panoramic views of Danube, Margaret Island, Pest to the east and Gellért Hill.
-Fisherman’s Bastion is must visit attraction when in Budapest.
+Fisherman’s Bastion is must visit attraction and a place to visit when in Budapest.

 Vigado Concert Hall:

 Tagged as the second largest concert hall in Budapest, Vigado Concert Hall was designed by Frigyes Feszl in 1859.
 It attracts performing artists from around the world.
 This architectural beauty makes a bold influence on the Pest embankment and the Oriental as well as Hungarian Art Nouveau mingles with romance to add unique pleasing details.
 The eye-catching concert hall accommodates 700 people and is one of the most significant venues of music life and a top attraction in Budapest.